Shalom. Here we are back again to continue on with Soul Shepherds Part Two. In Part One, we began investigating the following questions:

 (4) Is it possible that we are often guilty of “rescuing” our loved ones from the answer to our own prayers?

-And we ended with a challenge to spend some time soul searching.
+And we ended with a challenge to spend time soul searching.

-Have you taken the opportunity to spend time really contemplating what it means to truly act (and pray) in love towards others?
-Personally, I found it necessary to spend considerable time with this task.
-I needed to honestly assess especially whether or not I could allow my children, my family, and my friends to be hurt or even angry with me if I chose not to rescue them, either emotionally or physically.
-Do I love them enough?
-It was humbling to evaluate if perhaps my rescue of my loved ones was, in even some small way, motivated by my desire for them to think well of me.
+Have you taken the opportunity to really contemplate what it truly means to act (and pray) in love toward others?
+Personally, I found it necessary to expend considerable time with this task.
+I needed to be brutally honest with myself in assessing especially whether or not I could allow my children, my family, and my friends to be hurt or even angry with me if I chose not to rescue them, either emotionally or physically.
+Do I love them enough to risk the possibility that they may interpret my lack of action as not caring (as I did with God)?
+It was humbling to consider the possibility that my desire to rescue my loved ones could, in even some small way, be motivated by my desire for them to think well of me.
+Oy!

-Do I possess the internal strength and resolve to allow my loved ones to experience considerable pain and struggle while I withhold “help,” if the end result will be a transformed relationship with the Most High?
+Do I possess the internal strength and resolve to allow them to experience considerable pain and struggle while I withhold “help,” if the end result will be a transformed relationship with the Most High?
 Certainly there are times that our aid would be both loving and appropriate.
 However, if we see a pattern that reveals that our loved ones are living a life leading away from God and His ways, shouldn’t we at least consider that their struggles may be evidence of God working in their lives?
-Certainly we would no longer wish to interfere with the process designed to bring them back to Him!
+And, should this be the case, surely we would no longer wish to interfere with the process designed to bring them back to Him!

-So, with our true desires defined in our hearts, let’s look again at how to fervently pray.
+So, now that we have reevaluated and discovered that our ultimate desire for those we love is not necessarily physical comfort, but spiritual health and growth, let’s look again at how to fervently pray.
 Is it necessary to repeat our requests time and again?
 Scripture does instruct us to pray without ceasing.
-Does without ceasing mean to offer the same petitions again and again?
+Does without ceasing mean to offer the same petitions over and over again?
 Is Our Almighty God hard of hearing?
 Forgetful?
 Sleeping?
 Does He suffer from dementia?
-Or perhaps, beside our name in the Book of Life, is written a prayer quota which we must reach before He will respond.
+Or perhaps, next to our name in the Book of Life, is written a prayer quota which we must reach before He will respond.
 And what about fervency?
-Does fervency mean that we shut our eyes really tightly and voice each word with real conviction?
-Should we try to weep in order to move Him to action?
+Does fervency mean that we close our eyes really tightly and voice each word with heartfelt conviction?
+Should we try to weep in order to move the Great I Am to action?